Follow the step by step process or choose what situation that best describes you:

 You will spend three hours on the Multistate Performance Test (MPT).
 These questions give you a File and a Library and require you to complete a task described in a memorandum.

-The Multistate Bar Examination (MBE) is the final portion of the Alaska bar exam you must pass.
-It is given in February and July only, and consists of two sessions of three hours and 100 multiple-choice questions each.
+The Multistate Bar Examination (MBE) consists of two sessions of three hours and 100 multiple-choice questions each.
 The Alaska bar does not allow you to transfer MBE scores from other jurisdictions or from prior MBE exams you may have taken.

 You will be notified at least 10 days in advance of the bar examination if your application has been approved or denied.

+You must receive a combined score of 280 or higher in order to pass the Alaska Bar Exam.
 Exam results are usually announced about 90 days after you take the bar exam.
-For the February 2012 Alaska bar exam, the overall pass rate was 64 percent.
-The first time test taker pass rate was 79 percent.
-A total of 56 applicants took the exam, and 36 of them passed.
-Thirty-four of them were first-time applicants, with 27 passing.
+For the February 2018 Alaska bar exam, the overall pass rate was 62 percent.
+The first-time test taker pass rate was 75 percent.
+A total of 39 applicants took the exam, and 24 of them passed.
+Twenty-four test takers were first-time applicants, with 18 passing.
 A complete list of those who passed may be found here.

 Admission by Reciprocity